DmitryTsepelev/DmitryTsepelev.github.io/_posts/2023-10-10-service-objects.md

 end
 ```

-`ChildService` works fine when called directly, but when it's called inside `REPEATABLE READ`—it will behave in a wrong way.
+`ChildService` works fine when called directly, but when it's called inside `READ COMMITTED`—it will behave in a wrong way.

 ### Non–atomic action inside transactions